spatialthoughts/qgis-tutorials/el/_sources/docs/3/colorized_river_basin_map.rst.txt

 Get the data
 ------------

 `HydroSHEDS <https://www.hydrosheds.org/>`_ provides global hydrological datasets suitable for regional and global applications.
-The data layers are derived from hydrologically conditioned DEM form SRTM.
+The data layers are derived from hydrologically conditioned DEM from SRTM.

 Basin Boundaries
 ^^^^^^^^^^^^^^^^